js1710/LPS_fingerprints_paper/membrane_analysis/README.md

 ```
 The first line contains the [MDanalysis style](https://www.mdanalysis.org/) selection of the membrane.
 The other lines have the format, `[lipid label] [gmx_select_ouput]  [selection for lipid] [colour of output bar in plot]`.Note that the `[lipid label]` is an arbitary name for the lipid that will be ouputted to the final plot.

 3. Now we have all the files required to run this script.
-This script also outputs the Enrichment index as a function of time or each lipid if the user wishes to do analysis further to what is availble here.
+This script also outputs the enrichment index as a function of time or each lipid if the user wishes to do analysis further to what is availble here.